 I love Napa Valley Naturals’ Grand Reserve Vinegar—it’s about $9 at well-stocked grocery stores like Whole Foods.
 Make sure you get the bottle with “25 stars” on it.
 It’s one of my go-to ingredients, and it makes the best simple salad dressing (light drizzle of balsamic, drizzle of olive oil, plus a pinch of salt).

-Another easy store-bought option would be a balsamic glaze/reduction.
+Another easy store-bought option would be balsamic glaze, otherwise known as balsamic reduction.
 DeLallo and Alessi make them, or you can make your own.

 Have a tomato surplus?
 Lucky you!
 Here are a few more fresh tomato recipes:

 - Easy Tomato Salad

 Please let me know how your bruschetta turns out in the comments.
 I hope it becomes your go-to summer party appetizer.

 - Prep Time: 31 minutes